WILLIAM F. DUNNILL, P.E.

 In 1995, Bill moved into the public sector full-time when he accepted employment with the City of Lenoir City, TN, where he initially served as City Administrator and later as General Manager of Lenoir City Utilities Board.

 Bill is an active member the Tennessee Association of Utility Districts and of the American Water Works Association where he serves on the metering committee.
-He and his wife Tamara are members of New Vision Baptist Church and Gideon’s International.
-Bill and Tamara have a combined family of four children, and five grandchildren.
+He is a member of New Vision Baptist Church and Gideon’s International.
+Bill and and his late wife Tamara have a combined family of four children, and five grandchildren.